laserpointlabs/dadms/docs/development/backend/thread_manager_service_api_endpoints.md

 ## Overview

 The Thread Manager Service provides comprehensive process thread management, feedback collection, similarity analysis, and impact assessment capabilities.
-It enables full traceability and auditability of process runs and their tasks, supporting progressive process improvement through human and SME feedback.
+It enables full traceability and auditability of process runs and their tasks, supporting progressive process improvement through human and SME feedback while maintaining complete execution context for each decision-making workflow.
+The service serves as the observability and continuous improvement backbone of DADMS 2.0's workflow automation capabilities.

 ## Base URL
 ```